Green marketing, it’s time to read the room. Society has never been more concerned with environmental issues.

 What Green Issues Are Consumers Concerned About?

-To understand the impact that green issues are having on consumers, turn on your television, flick onto a popular channel and wait for the advertisements.
+To understand the impact that green issues are having on consumers, turn on your television, flick on a popular channel and wait for the advertisements.

 I’m sure I’m not the only one whose ads are adorned with green marketing messages from brands actively sharing their environmental campaigns.